-The Wake Forest Brachial Plexus and Peripheral Nerve Center integrates clinical care, research, and education to advance the treatment of all types of obstetric and adult brachial plexus injuries and peripheral nerve pathologies, such as carpal tunnel syndrome, cubital tunnel syndrome, thoracic outlet syndrome.
+The Wake Forest Baptist Brachial Plexus and Peripheral Nerve Center integrates clinical care, research and education to advance the treatment of all types of obstetric and adult brachial plexus injuries and peripheral nerve pathologies, such as carpal tunnel syndrome, cubital tunnel syndrome and thoracic outlet syndrome.

 The development of an integrated multidisciplinary team approach to fulfill our mission ensures that individual patient care is always the primary objective.